 MOCHI: A rice-cake made by pounding glutinous rice into a paste, usually in a special mortar.

 MONOGATARI: The traditional Epic Form of Japanese literature.
-While it’s used in anime for adaptations of classical texts such as “The Tale Of The Bamboo Cutter”, it’s also used for epic texts translated back into Japanese: for example, “The Lord Of The Rings” became “Yubiwa Monogatari”.
+Studios use the word if they’re adapting of classical texts such as “The Tale Of The Bamboo Cutter”.
+It’s also used when epic texts are translated into Japanese: for example, “The Lord Of The Rings” was translated to “Yubiwa Monogatari”.

 NATTO: A breakfast food and side dish, made from fermenting whole soybeans in a specific bacterium.
 Some people love it, and some loathe it.
 It occupies the same place in Japanese culture that Marmite, haggis and grits do, elsewhere.